 The healthcare industry is growing fast, and with it is the sector that specializes in Health Insurance Portability and Accountability Act compliance, a.k.a.
 HIPAA compliance.
 This form of compliance is critical for healthcare plans, providers, and clearinghouses: it allows the US Department of Health & Human Services to know businesses are safeguarding patient information.
-Specifically, HHS verifies that businesses closely interacting with protected health information (PHI) safeguard it in the manners described by the Privacy Rule and Security Rule of the law’s Title II.
+Specifically, HHS verifies that businesses closely interacting with protected health information (PHI) safeguard it in the manners described by the Privacy Rule and the Security Rule of law’s Title II.

 HIPAA compliant physical therapy app

 Client: I am in the process of developing an app for physical therapy.
 It will include 300+ videos, email between therapist and client within the app, and client data tracking.
-Here are a list of requirements for the server:
+Here is a list of requirements for the server:

 - Dedicated server

 - PHP installed